testerslol123/nlp-udacity-job/README.md

 The projects has 4 commands that can be used at different times.

 ### npm start
-Starts the server on port 3000
+Starts the server on port 3000 as specified on .env file

 ### npm run build-dev
 Builds the development dist folder - no minimization